jonathancodyclark/digitalArchive/readme.txt

 https://angular.io/guide/quickstart

 Next:
-cd digitalArchive/dArchiveUI
+cd dArchiveUI
 npm install

 This installs necessary packages for Angular Material and Swimlane ngx-datatable widget.

-Finally, to run the front end at localhost:/4200 run the command: ng serve -o
+Finally, to run the front end at localhost:4200 run the command: ng serve -o